 Two days after that I saw the man a third time.
 He was again on a donkey and behind him trailed a good-looking horse, loaded with supplies, which he lead with a long rope.
 “Wow,” I thought, “riding proud, head high.
 His luck is really on the upswing.”
 I didn’t see him after that for almost a week, as I had gone to camp deeper in the Chapada country side with some Mineiro musicians.

-On my return from camp, coming into the town center, I passed him again, this the fourth time on the dusty path.
+On my return from camp, coming into the town center, I passed him again, this the fourth time on the same dusty path.
 He was back to a lonely, hapless plod puffing on a short cigarette.
 I imagined that while I’d been off the poor man had somehow lost everything in some fateful gamble, his luck spent.